Analysis | Fauci becomes the political scapegoat Trump always wanted him to be

 In a hearing focused on ending the coronavirus pandemic on Thursday, Jordan directed his well-practiced ire at the country’s top infectious-disease expert, Anthony S. Fauci.

 “Dr. Fauci, when is the time?”
 Jordan began.
-“In your written statement you say now is not the time to pull back on masking, physical distancing, and avoiding congregate settings.
+“In your written statement you say now is not the time to pull back on masking, physical distancing and avoiding congregate settings.
 When is the time?
 When do Americans get their freedom back?”

 Ignoring the way in which the question was loaded, Fauci explained that he would not advocate scaling back mask-wearing or distancing with infections at their current level.